 I don't like the word "crazy."
 I prefer to use the terms "open minded" or "out-of-the-box."
 When you are eating a highly restricted diet like low FODMAP, you have to get resourceful.
 If not, you either 1) starve, or 2) end up eating the most boring food ever.

 The types of beans one can eat on a low FODMAP diet are minimal.
 Kidney beans, which are traditionally used in chili con carne, are incredibly high in FODMAPs.
 Completely omitting the beans from chili is an option (and definitely one to consider if eating Paleo or Whole30).
 But, let's face it: chili without beans is definitely missing something.
-Plus, lima beans add texture and colour as well as nutrients and fiber.
-According to Monash University's Low FODMAP Diet App, they are tolerable for most persons with IBS in quantities of up to ¼ cup per serving.
+Plus, lima beans add texture and color as well as nutrients and fiber.
+According to Monash University's Low FODMAP Diet App, lima beans are tolerable for most persons with IBS in quantities of up to ¼ cup per serving.

 If you still think putting lima beans in chili is odd, prefer to strictly eat Paleo or are on a Whole30, then feel free to leave them out.